 Now, I have to talk a little about change-of-basis, and a little about that.

-The matrix.
+OK.
+So change-of-basis.
 Basically, forgive that put, OK, I have, I have my vector in one basis, and I want to change to a different one.

 Actually, you saw it for the wavelet case.

 So I need the -- let the matrix W, and the columns of W be the new basis vectors.

 So we have the vector, say, x, in the old basis, and that converts to a vector, let's say, c, in the new basis, and the relation is exactly what we had there, that x is W c.

 There's a matrix W that gives us a change-of-basis.
+OK.